 A similar problem for robot planning was studied recently in \cite{Wang:2018:BPS:3237383.3237424}, where the belief in a POMDP must reach some goal states.
 Their planning problem is in a constrained belief space in which the reachability to goal states is guaranteed with probability one.
 However, it could be over-conservative in many cases since reaching goal states could never be guaranteed with probability one and, therefore, that constrained belief space may not even exist.

 The computation complexity of finding an optimal policy in a POMDP is prohibitively high, which motivates many approximate solutions.
-One of the most popular approaches is the Monte Carlo tree search (MCTS) method, for example, the Partially Observable Monte Carlo Planning (POMCP) algorithm proposed in \cite{silver2010monte}.
-POMCP can efficiently compute the policy online; however, in this paper, we focus on offline POMDP solvers to avoid computing the policy repeatedly.
-Therefore, we propose the adaptive sampling approach, an offline MCTS method \cite{fu2018monte}, that can compute an approximate solution with significantly reduced computation time.
+One of the most popular approaches is the Monte Carlo tree search (MCTS) method \cite{coulom2006mcts,browne2012survey}, for example, the Partially Observable Monte Carlo Planning (POMCP) algorithm proposed in \cite{silver2010monte}.
+We introduce a version of Monte Carlo tree search along with an adaptive sampling approach, an offline MCTS method \cite{fu2018monte}, that can both compute an approximate solution with significantly reduced computation time.